jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4457

-#### Performance and Server Expansion Needs (16%)
+#### Enhanced Security and Mobile Experience Needs (18%)

-Speed and server availability rank as the primary improvement requests among participants seeking enhanced functionality.
-Nearly half of those with specific requests mention faster connections or reduced latency, while server location diversity emerges as a close secondary concern.
-Specific mentions include 'multiple locations with very fast connections,' 'more bandwidth,' and frustration with services being 'a bit slow' with limited international servers.
-Addressing performance bottlenecks represents a clear competitive differentiator for acquisition and retention.
+Security enhancements and seamless mobile functionality emerge as interconnected priorities for this segment.
+Participants request features like breach notifications, stronger hacking protection, and the ability to use VPN 'seamlessly on my phone.'
+Mobile usability concerns appear alongside requests for personal account representatives and bundled cybersecurity features.
+Nearly all in this group express willingness to explore additional capabilities, suggesting openness to premium tier offerings that combine robust security with cross-device convenience.

 **Quotes:**

 > "Just more secure"
 >
 > - Participant 4449

+> "I think it is positive and affordable at this way, maybe I could try another features to improve performance."
+>
+> - Participant 4481

+> "I wish they.
+Kind of assigned you a personal rep.So that you can develop some sort of relationship with them"
+>
+> - Participant 4491

+#### Performance and Server Expansion Demands (12%)

+Speed and server availability rank as the primary improvement requests, outweighing all other feature demands roughly 3:1.
+Participants specifically mention 'higher speeds,' 'more bandwidth,' and 'more options in terms of countries.'
+Reliable multi-location access with fast connections emerges as a key differentiator, with one participant noting the need for 'options that are equally viable.'
+Investing in infrastructure expansion could capture this performance-focused segment willing to pay for premium speed.

+**Quotes:**

 > "Speeding up server time better"
 >